CKBDAO/ckb-dao-v2/docs/delegated-representatives.md

   DAO are communicated properly to the public and internally to the representatives in a timely manner.
-- **Treasurer:** Responsible for maintaining a small amount of funds in a multi-sig treasury “hot wallet” that is used to pay grant recipients quickly as they qualify for payments.
+- **Treasurer:** Responsible for maintaining a small amount of funds in a multi-sig treasury "hot wallet" that is used to pay grant recipients quickly as they qualify for payments.
 - **Vault Guardian:** A well-known and KYC-verified delegate that holds a voting key as part of the treasury vault smart contract which releases treasury funds to wallets controlled by Treasurers.